 Precision Applicator Bulb:

 The bulbous container has a threaded opening that will allow you to use different tip sizes for your craft.
-You may want the Xiem Slip Applicator.
-It works the same as the syringe applicator, but you can use it for patterns with varying sizes.
+You may want the Xiem Slip Applicator. (amazon) or (blick arts) It works the same as the syringe applicator, but you can use it for patterns with varying sizes.

 It’s a versatile tool with varying tip sizes that you can use to correct imperfections with your craft.
 Although slip trailing isn’t prone to significant flaws, this tool will help you keep consistency in your pieces.

 For the Current Slip Applicator Pricing at Amazon